OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 @inject ISiteService SiteService
 ```

-- Within `@code` section, Add property to access the alias defined in route parameter.
+- Within `@code` section, add a property to access the alias defined in route parameter.

 ```csharp
 [ParameterAttribute]